ROSEN, A GLOBAL AND LEADING FI - GuruFocus.com

-WHAT TO DO NEXT: To join the prospective class action, go to https://rosenlegal.com/submit-form/?case_id=11980 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
+WHAT TO DO NEXT: To join the Avaya class action, go to https://rosenlegal.com/submit-form/?case_id=8033 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
+A class action lawsuit has already been filed.
+If you wish to serve as lead plaintiff, you must move the Court no later than March 6, 2023.
+A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

-WHAT IS THIS ABOUT: On June 2, 2022, Green Market Report (“Green Market”) published a report entitled “Bright Green Former CEO Claims Valuation Fraud,” which stated that the Company “involves a burned-down building, a years-long battle with the state of New Mexico, a bankruptcy case, and an angry former CEO who is accusing the company of fraud.”
-John Stockwell, listed CEO in 2017, filed for bankruptcy in the state of New Mexico in 2017.
-After a greenhouse fire “devastated Stockwell financially,” the reported stated that “greenhouses were transferred to Lynn Stockwell who then transferred the property to Bright Green.”
-In addition, the report stated that Bright Green’s former CEO John Fikany is suing the company, alleging “Bright Green was a “sham, operated illegally and fraudulently.”
-He alleges that the Stockwell’s “engaged in acts of fraudulent misrepresentation and attempted to force Fikany to aid and abet them in making fraudulent misrepresentations to investors concerning the valuation and progress of Bright Green Corporation.’”

 Follow us for updates on LinkedIn: https://www.linkedin.com/company/the-rosen-law-firm, on Twitter: https://twitter.com/rosen_firm or on Facebook: https://www.facebook.com/rosenlawfirm/.